stratisMarkou/random-walks/content/home.md

-# Welcome
+# Random walks

-## About

-Welcome to Random Walks!
 This is an archive of explorations, in the convex hull of Inference, Probability, Optimisation and Physics.
 I am putting this together to keep track of the things I study.

-## Modes under exploration

-- Notes on the book *An Introduction to Probability* by Grimmett and Welsh.
-- Approximate inference for Gaussian Processes.
-- Stochastic processes and stochastic differential equations.
-- Bayesian Methods for Adaptive Models: A reproduction of [David MacKay's PhD thesis](http://www.inference.org.uk/mackay/thesis.pdf).
-- The Neural Process family: [Conditional Neural Processes](https://arxiv.org/abs/1807.01613) (CNPs), [Neural Processes](https://arxiv.org/abs/1807.01622) (NPs) and [Attentive Neural Processes](https://arxiv.org/abs/1901.05761) (ANPs).
-- Probabilistic methods for Reinforcement Learning, like [PILCO](https://www.doc.ic.ac.uk/~mpd37/publications/pami_final_w_appendix.pdf).
+# About me

+My name is Stratis.
+I am a second-year PhD student at the Computational and Biological Learning Lab (CBL) at the University of Cambridge.
+I am supervised by [Carl Rasmussen](http://mlg.eng.cam.ac.uk/carl/) and advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/WebHome).
+I have broad interests in probabilistic machine learning, see [Google Scholar](https://scholar.google.com/citations?user=1tm1wcgAAAAJ&hl=el&oi=ao) for my recent work.

 ## New on Random Walks

+[15/02/2022] Notes and demo on [Global Inducing Point VI for BNNs](./misc/gip/gip).

 [03/09/2021] Notes on the [Gumbel distribution](./misc/gumbel/gumbel).